cremerlab/density_maintenance/code/processing/mass_spectrometry/2024-05-22_r1/README.md

 ---
-status: rejected
+status: Rejected
 reason: Experiment in progress
 ---

-# 2024-05-21 MS Sample Preparation for Wildtype in Varied Growth Media
+# 2024-05-22 MS Sample Preparation for Wildtype in Varied Growth Media
 This experiment was run to gather samples for total proteome quantification of wildtype *E. coli* grown in fast growth media.
 As part of the sample preparation, growth rates, total RNA, total Protein, and cell size measurements were acquired.